dhruvparmar372/angular-lists/README.md

 * Be aware that changing the SASS files will compile the new CSS while the server is running, but that it won't trigger a e2e test reload, you'll have to manually relaunch the test server fow now

 ### Common issues

-Initial load does not render correctly; scripts are not loading.
-- Occasionally the scripts will not load properly on the initial load.
-If this occurs, refresh the page.
-Subsequent refresh will render correctly.

 `EMFILE` error
 - EMFILE means there are too many open files.
 Brunch watches all your project files and it's usually a pretty big number.
 You can fix this error with setting max opened file count to bigger number with command ulimit -n <number> (10000 should be enough).